inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 Schedulers
 ----------

 These modules schedule packets from one of their inputs.
-When a packet is popped from the output of a packet scheduler, then it immediately pops a packet from one of its inputs and returns that packet.
+When a packet is pulled from the output of a packet scheduler, then it immediately pulls a packet from one of its inputs and returns that packet.

 -  :ned:`PacketScheduler`: generic packet scheduler